 - Prince of Persia: The Sands of Time is presented as a story the titular character is telling.
 If you die, he'll say something along the lines of, "Wait, no, that's not how it happened, may I start again?", allowing you to try again.

 - Psychonauts describes extra lives as "layers of projection": Lose enough and you get booted out of whoever's mind you happen to be inside.
 It's unclear as to why this also happens in real life, though...

 - Conker, titular hero of Conker's Bad Fur Day, has as many lives as he has tails.
 The grim reaper of his world, a tiny foul-mouthed skeleton named Gregg, explains the deal to you the first time you die.

 - In Prinny: Can I Really Be the Hero?, you get 1000 lives to solve the puzzles.
 That's not one Prinny with 1000 lives, but 1000 Prinnies dying one after another.

-- The Futurama video game does this, thanks to Professor Farnsworth's invention, the Re-Animator (no, not that Re Animator), which revives the player after every death.
+- In the Futurama game, Professor Farnsworth's invention, the Re-Animator (no, not that Re-Animator), revives the player after every death.
 The game ends when the Stable Time Loop that starts the game results in the machine destroyed and the playable cast dead.

 - Donkey Kong Country Returns uses balloons as extra lives like the original SNES games, except this time the game shows your Kong being carried back into the stage by the balloon if he is defeated.